Graduate Admission Categories

-Full Standing – Upon recommendation by the faculty of the academic area concerned, a student who holds a baccalaureate degree from a regionally accredited institution, has a 3.0 or equivalent average on the last 60 hours of undergraduate course work, and has an acceptable score on the standardized test appropriate to his or her discipline, may be considered for admission in full standing to a degree program.
-Enrollment in 700-level courses and thesis is restricted to students who have been admitted to degree programs in full standing.
+Full Standing – Applicants who are recommended by the faculty of the academic area concerned and whose credentials include a baccalaureate degree from a regionally accredited institution, a 3.0 or equivalent grade-point average on the last 60 hours of undergraduate course work, and an acceptable score on the standardized test appropriate to their discipline, may be considered for admission in full standing to a degree program.

-Qualifying – Applicants who lack necessary prerequisite coursework or experience for a degree program, but who plan to take courses that will strengthen their qualifications to enter graduate degree programs, will be admitted as qualifying students.
-Courses completed in this category may not be applied to a graduate degree program at the University of Mississippi.
+Qualifying – Applicants whose academic qualifications are not sufficiently strong to warrant admission to a degree program, but who take courses that will strengthen their qualifications to enter graduate degree programs, will be admitted as qualifying students.
+Courses completed in this category may not be applied to a graduate degree program at The University of Mississippi.
 Students admitted in this category are not eligible to receive graduate assistantships.
 While in qualifying status, a student may take a minimum of 9 hours and a maximum of 18 hours.
-When recommending admission into this category, departments are required to specify up to 18 hours of undergraduate course work, and/or specify a noncourse requirement, to be completed satisfactorily before the student is considered for admission into a graduate degree program.
+When recommending admission into this category, departments are required to specify up to 18 hours of undergraduate course work, and/or to specify a non-course requirement, to be completed satisfactorily before the student is considered for admission into a graduate degree program.

-**Note: Admission as a Non-Degree does not guarantee admission to any degree program; students in the Non-Degree II category are NOT eligible for financial aid.
+**Note: Admission as a Non-Degree does not guarantee admission to any degree program; students in the Non-Degree I or II category are NOT eligible for financial aid.